ionic-team/ionic-framework/core/src/components/item/readme.md

 Items left align text and add an ellipsis when the text is wider than the item.
 See the [Utility Attributes Documentation](/docs/layout/css-utilities) for attributes that can be added to `<ion-item>` to transform the text.

+## Input Highlight

+### Highlight Height

+Items containing an input will highlight the input with a different color border when focused, valid, or invalid.
+By default, `md` items have a highlight with a height set to `2px` and `ios` has no highlight (technically the height is set to `0`).
+The height can be changed using the `--highlight-height` CSS property.
+To turn off the highlight, set this variable to `0`.
+For more information on setting CSS properties, see the [theming documentation](/docs/theming/css-variables).

+### Highlight Color

+The highlight color changes based on the item state, but all of the states use Ionic colors by default.
+When focused, the input highlight will use the `primary` color.
+If the input is valid it will use the `success` color, and invalid inputs will use the `danger` color.
+See the [CSS Custom Properties](#css-custom-properties) section below for the highlight color variables.

 <!-- Auto Generated Below -->